yc004/Pothole_CBAM_YOLO/docs/en/yolov5/environments/google_cloud_quickstart_tutorial.md

 # If not installed: curl https://sdk.cloud.google.com/ | bash
 # Then initialize: gcloud init

-# Example: Copy your dataset from a GCS bucket to your VM
+# Example: Copy your datasets from a GCS bucket to your VM
 gsutil cp -r gs://your-data-bucket/my_dataset ./datasets/

 # Example: Copy trained model weights from your VM to a GCS bucket